Wine regions of Europe

 Arguably one of Spain’s most identifiable wines, Rioja is known the world over for its dominant cherry taste, achieved through the expert blend of tempranillo (Spain’s most prominent indigenous grape variety) and garnacha, along with the occasional addition of mazuelo and graciano.
 The wine is produced from vineyards that flank the rolling hillsides close to the Oja River.

 This is a region of stark contrasts.
-Vines have been cultivated here since Roman times, and if you go up into towns like Laguardia, you can still see rocks that are riddled with ageing cellars.
-The Moors never reached this far north, so the historic towns have a much more northern European medieval style than those in the southern areas, with wooden timber-frame houses and gothic churches.
+Vines have been cultivated here since Roman times, and if you go up into towns like Laguardia, you can still see rocks that are riddled with aging cellars.
+The Moors never reached this far north, so the historic towns have a much more northern European medieval style than those in the southern areas, with wooden timber-frame houses and Gothic churches.

 However, the Rioja wine region isn’t stuck in the past.
 Many wineries here are embracing Spain’s passion for pushing architectural boundaries and styling themselves not only as wine producers, but as modern works of art.
 Perhaps most arresting is Hotel Marqués de Riscal, an ostentatious confection of titanium ribbons, designed for the eponymous 150-year-old estate.
 Architect Frank Gehry, who also masterminded the Guggenheim Museum, created a structure of purple, silver and gold curves that represent the different parts of a wine bottle.